salmonberrypi/salmonberrypi.github.io/README.md

 # Background

+I love distributed systems and distributed memory computing fabrics.
 This project was initially started during the pandemic to focus on something fun, learn, and detract from the madness of the time.
 And it includes several experiments.
 The more I experimented, the more the broken PCIe bus on the Raspberry Pi CM4 became a detraction in addition to the ever-changing supply chain availability and endless redesigns to work around them.
 Squirrel!

 Fast forward to 2024, picking this project up again but refocusing this work after some reflection.
 And a couple of key tenets emerged.